 My father Greg Noble is a New Zealander who trained as an architect in Scotland and my mother Georgie Noble is an interior designer.
 When we came to New Zealand it was to storage sheds on Great Barrier Island, where we lived through three months of mud while we built an off-grid home made of steel and tensioned membrane.
 My parents sold that Great Barrier house some years ago.
 The Nobles have luxuries such as clean sheets and hot water (left), but can still live outside with the elements.

 It’s a design that still looks as superb today as it did when it was completed.
 This post is proudly brought to you by our Home of the Year sponsors, Altherm Window Systems.
 Ken Crosson’s Coromandel bach is located on a manuka-clad hillside that opens up to unimpeded views stretching far out to sea.
+Photograph by Patrick Reynolds.
 Sitting above a deserted white-sand Coromandel beach, the bach Ken Crosson designed for himself and his family is a timber box resting on a manuka-clad hillside that opens up to reveal unimpeded views stretching far out to sea.
-AWASI.
+Crosson designed the beach house provided a deliberate contrast to his inner-city Auckland villa.
+AWASI :: Home.
 Oakley Updates a Classic | Covet.
 When I tell people that I haven’t changed much since the eighth grade, they usually laugh.
 But I’m not kidding.
 I still like the same things I did as a prepubescent Midwestern boy—tennis, Saskatchewan, strawberry-rhubarb pie.

 When I instinctively crank the radio to “Electric Avenue,” I’m reminded of how little I’ve actually evolved.
 This happened the other day, too, when I first glimpsed Oakley’s new Frogskin sunglasses.
 Seeing them, I recalled the summer when E.J., an older and infinitely more worldly neighbor of mine, showed up to baseball practice with a pair of the original Frogskins.
-Vega Cottage.
+If there was anything cooler than those translucent frames and gleaming purple-mirrored lenses, it had yet to arrive at the local mall.

+From $120.
+Vega Cottage | Covet.
 This summer home is the stuff of dreams—isolation and spectacular outdoor activities just steps from your front door.
 The cabin, with its rustic wood exterior, blends in with the natural landscape.
 After all, when you’re in a place like this, an island in the Norwegian archipelago near the Arctic Circle, it’s best to let nature do the talking.
 Taking cues from seaside huts, two conjoined gable-roofed rectangles rise from the rocky terrain.
+The wooden structure is clothed inside and out with pine, both silvery grey and pure white.
+Unfinished birch trim creates an exquisitely detailed and subdued interior.

+Curl up by the wood-burning fireplace on the ground floor.
 Flathead Lake Cabin | Covet.
 On a perch overlooking Flathead Lake—one of the largest freshwater lakes in the U.S. —there’s a stunning cabin masquerading as a tree house.
 The getaway, hidden in a pine forest, sits atop steel posts encased within concrete piers.
 An equally discrete gravel path leads to the front door, where the sloping butterfly roof covers the entrance bridge.
 Cross-laminated timber and traditional lumber frame the retreat’s exterior.
 Of course, there’s a tiny central kitchen adjacent to a storage closet.
 Wheelhaus | Luxury Modular Cabins - living large with Less.
 Sell Your Crap, Pay Off Your Debt, And Do What You Love!
 This Makes It All Possible!
 There’s something strange happening around the globe… but it’s awesome!
 Lifestyles and needs are changing, and consequently, our houses are shrinking.
 The tiny house movement has blown up in the past few years, shifting the traditional North American housing models towards a more practical, finance-friendly blueprint.

 The movement is garnering attention from people fed up with the current consumerist/utility-based lifestyle which has placed millions of people in debt.
 Now, the idea of living your dream is no longer a cliché.
 The typical American home is around 2600 square feet, while the typical small or tiny house is around 100-400 square feet.
 These tiny houses come in all shapes, sizes and forms, focusing on smaller spaces and simplified living.
 “A tiny house is any house in which all the space is being used well,” he says.
 Let’s face it, who wants to spend the majority of their youthful years paying off such massive debt?
 A tiny house can cost between $15,000 and $80,000.
 References: